Simulating Diffusion Bridges with Score Matching: Numerical examples

 \subsection{Cell model}

 We end with a cell differentiation and development model from \cite{wang2011quantifying}.
 Cellular expression levels $X_t=(X_{t,1},X_{t,2})$ of two genes are modelled by \eqref{eqn:SDE} with $f=(f_1,f_2)$, where $f_i(t,x_{t})=x_{t,i}^4/(2^{-4}+x_{t,i}^4) + 2^{-4}/(2^{-4}+x_{t,j}^4)- x_{t,i}$, for $(i,j)\in\{(1,2), (2,1)\}$, describe self-activation, mutual inhibition and inactivation respectively, and $\sigma(t,x_t)=\sigma_X I_2$ captures intrinsic or external fluctuations.
 We consider the cell development from the undifferentiated state of $x_0=(1,1)$ to a differentiated state $x_T=(x_{T,1},x_{T,2})$ defined by another stable fixed point of $f$ satisfying $x_{T,1}<x_{T,2}$.
+We employ an auxiliary Ornstein--Uhlenbeck process in the guided proposal bridge and optimize its parameters using the Kullback--Leibler divergence considered in \citet{schauer2017guided}.
 Fig. \ref{fig:cell} displays the performance of all proposal methods to approximate this diffusion bridge.
-For this application, we observe significant improvement over other methods when the time horizon is long and when the diffusion coefficient $\sigma_X$ is smaller.
+For this application, we observe improvement over guided proposal bridge when the diffusion coefficient $\sigma_X$ is smaller, and significant improvement over other methods when the time horizon is long.
+These findings are consistent with numerical results obtained in \citet{baker2024score} for the same model.